 Fire Prevention Policies

-The fire education division is managed by Firefighter Gerald Reeser and Vanessa Herrera.
+The fire education division is managed by Firefighter Gerald Reeser and Samantha Sauceda.
 The fire education division coordinates activities associated with educating the public on fire and emergency safety matters.
 Public education programs include Firefighters In Safety Education (F.I.S.E.) and home safety inspections.

 The public education division provides fire safety education through many different mediums including health fairs, school assemblies, newsletters/articles, fire station tours, and community public safety days, like "SAFE Day at the Park."
-The public education division has many popular learning tools such as the Safety House, Sparky's Hazard House, and F.I.S.E.
+The public education division has many popular learning tools such as the Remembering When Program (elderly fire education) and F.I.S.E (youth fire education).

-For more information on fire prevention and education in Selma or to set up an education tour or presentation for your group, contact Vanessa Herrera or Gerald Reeser at (559) 891-2211.
+For more information on fire prevention and education in Selma or to set up an education tour or presentation for your group, contact Samantha Sauceda or Gerald Reeser at (559) 891-2211.